joielechong/MaterialFancyButtons/README.md

 	    fancy:mfb_icon="fawi_star"/>

 Here we use Font Awesome icon, because we use `fawi_star` as the value for `fancy:mfb_icon`. `fawi` prefix is the prefix for Font Awesome.

-The following list is within this format:
-* Font Icon link
-  * "Prefix", this is prefix for each icon in the font
-  * `compile 'com.rilixtech:...'`, this is the dependency to use the icon font.

 ####  Supported Attributes